 There is a statutory requirement for infant classes of 30 pupils.
-Parents/carers should be aware that when applications for places are being considered by the school, there is a requirement to keep to the 30 limit.
+Parents/carers should be aware that when applications for places are being considered by the school, there is a requirement to keep to the 30 pupil limit in each Reception, Year 1 and Year 2 class.
 Parents/carers do have a right of appeal in accordance with the Infant Class Size Regulations if the school is oversubscribed and their child is refused a place.